Why Active Verbs Create Vigorous Sentences While Adjectives Drain Energy from Weak Verbs

 Part 3 - Either annoying or disrespectful

 We all have phrases and words that just rub us the wrong way.
 Those show up in the office a lot.
 Whether it’s because one specific person abuses the phrase, or because the phrase itself is problematic, some business clichés make us want to lash out in anger and frustration.
-To wrap up our series of 24 clichés to leave behind in 2024, here are 8 more office clichés that need to go away forever.
+To wrap up our series of 24 clichés to forget forever here are 8 more office clichés that need to go away forever.

 Continue reading